 Darius A. Jones is a charismatic leader, visionary, and provocative thinker who prides himself on service.
 An astute business professional and preeminent scholar, Darius holds a BBA in Finance from Georgia State University, M.Div from the Interdenominational Theological Center, and MBA from Emory University.
-Darius is currently the Director of Operations and Strategy at SAP.
+Darius is currently the Director of Corporate Strategy & Operations at Zuora.
 Prior to joining Sewn, Darius served as the founder and Lead Pastor of the City of Hope Church in Decatur, Ga and the City of Hope Community Development Corp which was focused on providing resources and empowerment sessions for disenfranchised families and youth.
 In addition, Darius is a member of the 100 Black Men of America, DeKalb County Chapter and served on the Juvenile Justice Project committee, a group that addresses “at risk” youth that are facing criminal charges.
 When not working and serving his community Darius enjoys personal fitness, spending time with his family, and watching basketball.

 Elise Lockamy-Kassim is a Board Member of Sewn Arts.
 Her vocational and extra-curricular experience sits at the intersection of public health and the arts.
 A health system administrator, Elise's current service includes board membership with Empowerment Resource Center, Inc, a health care resource agency for persons at-risk for contracting HIV/AIDS; she is also a program consultant for Run Arts, an arts entrepreneur development start-up.
 A Brooklyn, NY native, Elise matriculated from Georgetown University and the University of North Carolina at Chapel Hill.
 Elise lives in Atlanta, GA with her husband Ayo and dog Pepper.